pprunty/pprunty.github.io/posts/02-magikarp.md

 ## An Unconventional Interview Experience

 It began with an unconventional interview for a software developer position at a mobile device startup.
-Instead of being asked to invert a binary search tree, I was given a take-home project to address a commercially strategic problem the company is tackling:
+Instead of being asked in typical nonsensical fashion to invert a binary search tree while standing on my head, the company tasked me with a take-home project that addressed one of their core strategic problems:

 > Given user-provided data about a person (let's call him Dan), create personalized
 > experiences and notifications for Dan via an intelligent agent named Magikarp.
 This agent resides on Dan's device and